Difference between smoke detector

 Electrical

-The answer to 'difference between smoke detector' is that smoke detectors and carbon monoxide (CO) detectors are two distinct devices that serve different purposes in home safety.
-Smoke detectors are designed to detect the presence of smoke, which is a clear indicator of a fire, while CO detectors are specifically made to detect the presence of carbon monoxide, an odorless and colorless gas that can be deadly.
+The answer to 'difference between smoke detector' is that smoke detectors and carbon monoxide (CO) detectors are both important safety devices for the home, but they serve different purposes.
+Smoke detectors are designed to detect the presence of smoke, which is a sign of a fire, while CO detectors are used to detect the presence of carbon monoxide, an odorless and colorless gas that can be deadly.

 Step-by-Step Guide